What’s your favorite magazine?

 2. Use the same cover template for all magazine issues

-In the same time, each issue should look different enough from the previous one to make sure the readers know it is a new issue.
-For the same purpose you should add the date and the price on the cover.
+Still, consistency doesn’t mean every issue of your magazine should look exactly the same.
+That would be boring!
+In fact, each issue should look different from the previous one to ensure readers know you released a new issue.
+For the same purpose, you should add the date and the price on the cover.

 4. Decide on a focus point and build everything else around it

 Whenever you want to design a magazine cover, you have to begin with the purpose in mind.
 So, depending on the subject – fashion, nature, cooking, business, etc. pick one and build everything else around it.